Register for Free edWebinars Below

 Presented by Dr. Vera Blau-McCandliss, Vice President of Education and Research, Square Panda

 Sponsored by Square Panda

-Designed to speak directly to early literacy educators, this edWebinar with Dr. Vera Blau-McCandliss, Vice President of Education and Research at Square Panda, will focus on the science of early reading development to discuss the following questions:
+Designed to speak directly to early literacy educators, this edWebinar with Dr. Vera Blau-McCandliss, Vice President of Education and Research at Square Panda, focuses on the science of early reading development to discuss the following questions: